near/docs/docs/2.develop/testing/integration.md

 ---

 ## ⚠️ Limitations
 Integration tests are useful to check your contract in a realistic environment.
 However, they are not great to test edge cases, for example, a cross-contract call failing, or the price of gas changing over time.
-For such these cases it is necessary to **complement** unit and integration tests with [sandbox testing](simulation.md).
+For such these cases it is necessary to **complement** unit and integration tests with sandbox testing (coming soon).

-### &nbsp;
----
-## 🎞️📚 Additional Resources
-These educational resources could help you to better understand the subject
-### Videos

-### Blog Posts

-### Code